BonoboPLC/bonoboplc_wiki/games/raffle/prize-draw-raffle.md

 You can download the following Photoshop (.psd) template to help you get started.
 [prize-template.psd](/prize-template.psd)

-The image will be used through out the game including the following sections:
+The image will be used throughout the game including the following sections:

 ### Game Lobby
 The top prize will be showcased.